gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >Hi Greg
 >
->I’ve had a quick look into this (through your DVA file number, TSM06858) and unfortunately there’s no record in DVA logging systems of the ‘Mary’ you spoke with
+>I've had a quick look into this (through your DVA file number, TSM06858) and unfortunately there's no record in DVA logging systems of the ‘Mary' you spoke with
 >
 >Do you recall what area or section of DVA Mary was from?
 It looks like you may have been assisted the second time by Bernadette of the Melbourne office?
 >
->I would like to pursue this matter on your behalf with Mary’s supervisor, but I need some more information I’m afraid as there are a lot of different Mary’s on staff (as you can imagine) …
+>I would like to pursue this matter on your behalf with Mary's supervisor, but I need some more information I'm afraid as there are a lot of different Mary's on staff (as you can imagine) …
 >
 >regards
 >David
 >
 >David ██████
 >Feedback Management Officer
->Department of Veterans’ Affairs
+>Department of Veterans' Affairs

 and responded